 - Forex trading FAQs

-Currency markets work via a global network of banks, businesses and individuals that are constantly buying and selling currencies with one another.
+You trade forex via a global network of banks, businesses and individuals that are constantly buying and selling currencies.
 Unlike most financial assets – such as shares or commodities – the foreign exchange market has no physical location and trades 24 hours a day, 5 days a week.

 There are four main forex trading hubs: London, Tokyo, New York, and Sydney, with significant overlap between most sessions.